Impacted Shorelines Degrade Our Waterways

 Depending on your unique shoreline, we may recommend regrading with a shallow grade.
 With a shallow grade and continual plant coverage, the energy of waves or current are spread out over a greater area, rather than all the force of the wave impacting a narrow band along the shore.

 Like any living thing, native plants repair themselves when damaged, instead of requiring replacement like rip-rap and retaining walls.
 This reduces the cost of maintenance in long term.
-These native shoreline plantings take 2-4 years to become established and grow stronger, more stable, and more beautiful with time.
+These native shoreline plantings take 2-4 years to become fully established and grow stronger, more stable, and more beautiful with time.

 The emergent aquatic plants provide spawning ground for fish and amphibians, rearing ground for pest-controlling tadpoles and dragonflies, and are food for game fish and waterfowl.
 Butterflies, bumblebees and other beneficial insects are attracted to the flowers in the shoreline buffer zone.
 Canadian geese are discouraged by tall shoreline vegetation since tall grass could hide predators.